ethereum/ethereum-org-website/src/content/desci/index.md

 ## Innovation

 Decentralized science will require new ways of funding, creating, reviewing, crediting, storing, and disseminating knowledge.
 These novel developments will undoubtedly affect other realms as well.
-From rich on-chain research objects to IP-NFTs and everything in between, the development happening in DeSci will be pivotal to the digital world moving forward.
+From rich on-chain research objects to IP recorded as [NFTs](/nft) and everything in between, the development happening in DeSci will be pivotal to the digital world moving forward.

 ## Legitimacy